EastMed-Poseidon Pipeline

 Climate Costs

-The EastMed-Poseidon pipeline runs counter the EU’s own climate action.
-To prevent global warming beyond 1.5°C, the EU wants to bring its fossil gas consumption to zero by 2049.[49]
-The EastMed-Poseidon project would add to Europe’s climate bill, not reduce it.
-If the project goes through, burning the gas from the pipeline could in total emit as much as 950 million tons of carbon by 2050.[50]
-This equals the amount of carbon emitted by France, Spain and Italy in a year.[51]
-As alternatives to the EastMed Poseidon route, EU officials have discussed shipping gas as LNG or transporting it via Egypt.[52]
+The EastMed-Poseidon pipeline runs counter to the EU’s own climate targets and the global agreement to limit global warming to 1.5°C. The EastMed-Poseidon project would add to Europe’s climate bill, not reduce it - as the Greek company DEPA claims.15143 A 2023 Greenpeace study estimated that total greenhouse gas emissions from the pipeline could amount to as much as 27.7 million tons of CO2eq annually.15145 The report details that the EastMed project alone would make up more than 10% of the carbon budget that remains for the entire EU under its commitment to the Paris 1.5°C limit.15153 As alternatives to the EastMed Poseidon route, EU officials have discussed shipping gas as LNG or transporting it via Egypt.[52]
 Regardless of how it reaches Europe, increased import of fossil gas will bust EU climate targets.

 Despite the climate costs of EastMed-Poseidon, the EU continues to throw its weight behind the pipeline.[53]
 Like the Southern Gas Corridor, EastMed is among the EU’s favorite fossil gas projects.
-In 2015, EastMed was announced as a European “Project of Common Interest” (PCI).12431 The PCI status qualifies EastMed for fast-tracked permits and EU funds.12429 So far, the EU has handed out more than EUR 36 million to the project.12433 Counter to its own commitments to move away from gas, the European Parliament in April 2022 voted to continue political and financial support for the EastMed project.12435 For this reason, a group of environmental lawyers has launched a lawsuit against the EU Commission for supporting EastMed as one of many fossil gas projects.12423
+In 2015, EastMed was announced as a European “Project of Common Interest” (PCI).12431 The PCI status qualifies EastMed for fast-tracked permits and EU funds.12429 So far, the EU has handed out more than EUR 36 million to the project.12433 In April 2022, the European Parliament voted to continue political and financial support for the EastMed project.12435 For this reason, a group of environmental lawyers has launched a lawsuit against the EU Commission for supporting EastMed as one of many fossil gas projects.15161

 Not Dead Yet

-In January 2022, the United States withdrew its support for the EastMed pipeline.
-Despite this blow, the plans for the EastMed-Poseidon project live on.
-Its proponents continue to examine whether the mega pipeline would be technically feasible and how to secure financing.12427
+In January 2022, the United States withdrew its support for the EastMed pipeline.15155 Despite this blow, the plans for the EastMed-Poseidon project live on.
+Its proponents continue to examine whether the mega pipeline can attract financing.15157 DEPA and Edison are already looking for firms to construct parts of the pipeline project.15159

 Groups working on EastMed-Poseidon: Kazma Birak, PENGON (Palestinian Environmental NGOs Network), ReCommon, Green Course, Gastivists, Avli Collective, Friends of the Earth Cyprus, Palestinian BDS National Committee, Global Witness